Unifying Causal Representation Learning with the Invariance Principle: Problem Setting

-\looseness=-1 \textbf{Remark:} While $\iotaset$ does not need to be fully described, which observables should belong to the same equivalence class is known (denoted as $V_i \subseteq [K]$ for the invariance property $\iota_i \in \iotaset$).
-This is a standard assumption and is equivalent to knowing e.g., two views are generated from partially overlapped latents~\citep{yao2023multi}.
+\looseness=-1 \textbf{Remark:} Intuitively,~\cref{assmp:iota_observation_relation} ensures that for each invariance property \(\iota_i \in \mathfrak{I}\), there are at least two observables generated from latents that share $\iota_i$; otherwise the invariance partition $A_i$ becomes undefined and no identification results can be derived.
+While $\iotaset$ does not need to be fully described with explicit forms, the assignment of observables to equivalence classes is known (denoted as $V_i \subseteq [K]$ for the invariance property $\iota_i \in \iotaset$).
+This is a standard assumption and is equivalent to knowing, e.g., two views are generated from partially overlapped latents~\citep{yao2023multi}.

 \begin{empheqboxed} \textbf{Problem setting.} Given a set of observables $\Scal_{\xb} \in \Xcal$ satisfying~\cref{assmp:iota_observation_relation}, we show that we can simultaneously identify multiple invariant latent blocks $A_i$ under a set of weak assumptions.
-In the best case, if each individual latent component is represented as a single invariant block through individual invariance property $\iota_i \in \iotaset$, we can learn a fully disentangled representation and further identify the latent causal graph by additional technical assumptions. \end{empheqboxed}
+In an ideal scenario, if each individual latent component is represented as a single invariant block through individual invariance property $\iota_i \in \iotaset$, we can learn a fully disentangled representation and further identify the latent causal graph by additional technical assumptions. \end{empheqboxed}